It didn’t matter how many times Jamie looked at the letter in his hand the words carried the same pain, ‘Suspended pending investigation.’

 ‘My dad went mental, he killed our dog, and attacked me,’ Jamie cried down the phone.

-Okay, okay, I know that was pretty dark, I was having a harsh day when I wrote that - don't judge me! - You could of course find me on social media and let me know hat you think.
-Twitter or Facebook are a good start.
+Okay, okay, I know that was pretty dark, I was having a harsh day when I wrote that - don't judge me! - You could of course find me on social media and let me know what you think - Instagram or Contact.